Requirements

 The RAD will offer candidates the opportunity to transfer their booking to the next event or offer a full refund of fees.

-Withdrawals and refunds
+3. Withdrawals and refunds

 Candidates who withdraw will be subject to the clauses below:

-Candidates are advised to consider taking out insurance against withdrawal due to medical reasons, or due to personal reasons which might prevent them from completing the competition.
+Candidates are advised to consider taking out insurance against withdrawal due to medical reasons, or due to personal reasons which might prevent them completing the competition.
 Candidates with an existing injury attend The Fonteyn International Ballet Competition at their own risk.

-Waiver
+5. Waiver

 Physical contact may be necessary by members of the teaching faculty.
 If you would like to discuss this matter, contact Maria O’Connor, Royal Academy of Dance, 188 York Road, London, SW11 3JZ, by e-mail: moconnor@rad.org.uk, or tel: + 44 (0)20 7326 8024.

-Content
+6. Content

-The Academy reserves the right to alter the advertised programme, judging panel and Faculty without prior notice.
+The RAD reserves the right to alter the advertised programme, judging panel and Faculty without prior notice.
 The information in this and other printed or electronic brochures/notices was correct at the time of publication.

 Data Protection Statement